Application Costs

 What This Calculator Does

-This grant application ROI calculator helps non-profit development teams evaluate whether a specific grant opportunity is worth pursuing by comparing the staff time and external costs to write and submit the application against the potential award amount weighted by the probability of winning.
-It calculates expected value, ROI, break-even probability, cost per dollar raised, and multi-year potential for renewable grants.
-The tool uses 2026 benchmarks for grant win rates across federal, foundation, and corporate funders.
+This grant application ROI calculator helps non-profit development teams evaluate whether a specific grant opportunity is worth pursuing by comparing the staff time and direct costs of writing and submitting the application against the probability-weighted expected value of the award.
+It calculates expected value, break-even probability, cost per dollar raised, and multi-year potential for renewable grants.
+The tool uses 2026 benchmarks for grant win rates across federal, state, foundation, and corporate funders, and supports multi-grant pipeline analysis to prioritize development time.

 The Formula